 Scale Descriptions: The models commonly termed Traditional and/or Classic will show in the regular classes.
 Models commonly termed Stablemate, TinyMite, Littlebit, Pebbles and Chips will show in the Mini classes where a mini class alternative is noted.

 AWARDS: Ribbon Flats to 5th Place in Classes, rosettes to section champions and reserve.
 Rosettes and pony pouches to division champions and reserves.
 At the end of the day, attendees will be invited to vote for the People’s Choice Award.
 A Champion and Reserve Champion will be chosen from each division’s champions via popular vote and awarded a special rosette and prize.
 So please, consider staying to the end to participate.
 Please note: If you do not want or need all of your ribbons, please consider donating them back to the show holder at the end of the day.
 Reuse of ribbons of all types not only cuts down on waste but also helps reduce show costs.

-DOCUMENTATION: Documentation for your horses is welcomed and is almost required in collectability classes - please do not assume your judge knows every detail that could help your horse place in the ribbons.
+DOCUMENTATION: Documentation for your horses is welcomed and is required in collectability classes - please do not assume your judge knows every detail that could help your horse place in the ribbons.
 As a courtesy to other showers, please limit the size of your documentation to a maximum of 8-1/2 x 11 inches.

 SPONSORSHIP RAFFLE: Tickets for the sponsorship raffle will be given at the rate of one ticket per estimated dollar of donation value.
 Tickets will be available via class, section and division sponsorships, and via raffle and auction donations.

 RAFFLES AND AUCTIONS: This is a fundraiser show to fund the humane society of San Martin so of course there will be raffles!
 Raffles and silent auctions will be active throughout the day, with winners and drawings held at 2:00PM; we are gladly accepting donations for the raffles, silent auctions and door prizes up to and including the show date.
 Proceeds will go to buy food, toys, and supplies for the shelter.
-A few items will be present to raise funds for the 2020 Golden West Championship Show; these items will be designated clearly for thid purpose.
+A few items will be present to raise funds for the 2020 Golden West Championship Show; these items will be designated clearly for this purpose.

 SEE CLASSLIST FOR DESCRIPTIONS WITHIN EACH DIVISION.

-1) breed type and correct, acceptable color for that breed or registry.
+1) Breed type and correct, acceptable color for that breed or registry.

-2) biomechanics - the correctness of limb positions and anatomy.
+2) Biomechanics - the correctness of limb positions and anatomy.

-3) the excellence of workmanship to include seams, paint overspray and surface finishing.
+3) The excellence of workmanship to include seams, paint overspray and surface finishing.